 After certification of the sale results, the Executive Officer will direct the financial services administrator to:

-Process cash payments from participants and deposit proceeds into the Greenhouse Gas Reduction Fund created pursuant to Government Code 16428.8 up to seven days after bidders are notified of results;
+Collect cash payments from participants prior to the financial settlement date provided in the reserve sale notification;

-Use the bid guarantee to cover payment for allowance purchases by any entity that fails to make cash payment within seven days after bidders are notified of results and place the proceeds into the Greenhouse Gas Reduction Fund created pursuant to Government Code 16428.8.
+Use the bid guarantee to cover payment for allowance purchases by any entity that fails to make cash payment prior to the financial settlement date provided in the reserve sale notification.
 If an entity has submitted more than one form of bid guarantee then the financial services administrator will apply the instruments to the unpaid balance in the order the instruments are listed in section 95913(g)(2);

+Deposit proceeds into the Greenhouse Gas Reduction Fund created pursuant to Government Code section 16428.8;

 Return any unused cash bid guarantee; and

 Return any bid guarantee in a form other than cash after receipt of payment for allowances awarded.